layilin/SP23-33852/_texts/sc-page094.md

 - WHAT cannot song? all nature feels its power:
 - The hind's blithe whistle, as thro' stubborn soils
 - He drives the shining share; more than the goad,
-- His tardy steers impells.——The muse hath seen, [150]
+- His tardy steers impells.—The muse hath seen, [150]